ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

  **A.** Logical Units<br/>
  It means we need to decompose the code into small logical units, if something goes wrong in future we will need to work only with a single unit.
+ Defined strict application structure will also increase understanding for all contributors or team members.
+ It means less questions/time, better code quality.

  **C.** Independent functionality<br/>
  Possibility to enable/disable a different part of the functionality.<br/>